-- 3.38.
-The SFC may at any time withdraw an authorization granted under Section 4B, 4C, 4D or 4E by giving at least five business days' notice to the person (Section 4(5)(b)).
-Upon a withdrawal coming into effect, the authorization will cease to apply. - 3.39.
-In determining the effective date of a withdrawal, the SFC will consider: - (1) whether any excess positions are already held or controlled and if so, whether they are within the limits of the authorization previously granted;

-- (2) when the relevant contracts are due to expire; and - (3) whether the withdrawal may be delayed until the time of such expiry taking into account the reasons for the withdrawal. - 3.40.
-As a guiding principle, the SFC will not normally consider withdrawing an authorization unless it believes: - (1) one or more of the relevant preconditions set out in the Rules in respect of the authorization in question cease to exist; - (2) the authorization ceases to be consistent with the SFC's regulatory objectives in Section 4 of the SFO; or - (3) one or more of the conditions attached to the authorization have failed to be met and adequate steps have not been taken, or cannot be taken, to rectify the failure and avoid similar failures in future.
+- 3.27.
+The SFC may at any time withdraw an authorization granted under Section 4(5) or 4(6) by giving at least five business days' notice to the person (Section 4(9)(b)).
+Upon a withdrawal coming into effect, the authorization will cease to apply. - 3.28.
+In determining the effective date of a withdrawal, the SFC will consider: - (1) whether any excess positions are already held or controlled and if so, whether they are within the limits of the authorization previously granted; - (2) when the relevant contracts are due to expire; - (3) whether the withdrawal may be delayed until the time of such expiry taking into account the reasons for the withdrawal. - 3.29.
+As a guiding principle, the SFC will not normally consider withdrawing an authorization unless it believes: - (1) one or more of the relevant preconditions13 cease to exist; - (2) the authorization ceases to be consistent with the SFC's regulatory objectives in Section 4 of the SFO; or - (3) one or more of the conditions attached to the authorization have failed to be met and adequate steps have not been taken, or cannot be taken, to rectify the failure and avoid similar failures in future.